A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech: Experiments

 \subsection{Training Details}

 All our models were trained by the Adam optimizer with a step size of $3 \times 10^{-4}$, a momentum of $\beta_1= 0.9$, and a denominator momentum $\beta_2 = 0.999$.
 We used the Shift, Remix, and BandMask data augmentation methods proposed by Défossez \textit{et al.} \cite{Defossez2019}.
 Shift is to apply a random shift from $0$ to $n$ seconds.
 Remix shuffles the noises in a batch to form new noisy mixtures.
-BandMask is a band-stop filter with a stop band between f0 and f1, sampled to remove $20\%$ of frequencies in the mel scale.
+BandMask is a band-stop filter with a stop band between f0 and f1, sampled to remove $20\%$ of frequencies in the Mel scale.
 All audio is sampled at 16 kHz.
-When mixing two signals, we randomly chose an SNR between $-5$ and $5$ dB.
+We randomly chose an SNR between $-5$ and $5$ dB when mixing two signals.

 The NyTT baseline was trained for 500 epochs using VoiceBank-DEMAND (noisy speech) and CHiME-3 (extraneous noise).
 This baseline NyTT model was also used as the initial teacher model.
 Each student model with the static teacher as TUP was trained for 500 epochs.
 Each student model with the exponentially moving average teacher as TUP was trained for 35 epochs.
-Because the training data did not contain clean speech, and there was no validation set for selecting the best model, we always tested the model after the last epoch in the experiments.
+Because the training data did not contain clean speech, and there was no validation set for selecting the best model, we constantly tested the model after the last epoch in the experiments.